Luce Line Regional Trail

 Interactive Map of Luce Line Regional Trail

-Closure of Luce Line in Plymouth begins Dec.
+Closure in Plymouth begins Dec.
 2017

 The Luce Line Regional Trail will be closed between I-494 and Vicksburg Lane in Plymouth from Dec.
 1, 2017 through late spring 2018.
 Xcel Energy will be replacing existing transmission lines and poles in the trail corridor.
 In the interest of public safety, no trail users will be allowed in the area.
 See a map of the closed area.
 For more information about the project, visit Xcel Energy's project webpage.

 The Luce Line Regional Trail is closed within Theodore Wirth Regional Park to accommodate cross-country skiing.
 The closure is between Theodore Wirth Parkway and Ottawa Ave N. No foot or bike traffic is allow on the ski trails.

 Luce Line trail visitors may consider Glenwood Avenue or Golden Valley Road as alternative routes.

 Three Rivers Park District does not maintain regional trails in the winter.
 Cities along each trail have the option to maintain the trail for winter activities.

 The Luce Line Regioanl Trail is plowed from Vicksburg Lane in Plymouth to the west border of Theodore Wirth Regional Park in Golden Valley.
 The portion of the trail that goes through Theodore Wirth Regional Park is closed to accommodate cross-country skiing.